dnovischi/jetson-tutorials/README.md

-# Jetson Configuration Tutorials
+# Jetson Tutorials

-TODO: Add description
+Wellcome to [Jetson Tutorials](https://github.com/dnovischi/jetson-tutorials/tree/main#jetson-configuration-tutorials) GitHub page.
+Here, you'll find step by step instructions to setup your Jetson.

+The author and contributors are not affiliated in any shape or form with Nvidia.

+To become a contributor your self checkout the [Contributions](#Contributions) below.

+## Contents
-## Jetson Nano
+### Jetson Nano

 1. [Ubuntu 18.04 Full Install](jetson-nano-ubuntu-18-04-install.md)